 A.C.E.
-Senior Advisor Tom Goetsch presented on “Cross-Cultural Educational Leadership” at the Leadership International Institute in Almaty, Kazakhstan in partnership with Advisory Member Dr. Ali Abishev and E2 Educational Services.
+Senior Advisor Tom Goetsch presented on “Cross-Cultural Educational Leadership” at the Leadership International Institute in Almaty, Kazakhstan in partnership with International Advisory Council Member Dr. Ali Abishev and E2 Educational Services.

 ACEJ Advisor Ms. Yoshiko Yamashita visited the A.C.E.
 Central office and A.C.E.
 Language Institute at SPU on February 24-25, 2014.
 Ms. Yamashita observed classes with the visiting group of students from Mie University, Japan.
 During their 5-week program, the Mie students are taking intensive English classes at A.C.E. and learning about American culture through excursions such as Pike Place Market, Bainbridge Island, and the Theo Chocolate Factory in Fremont.
 ACEJ, or the American Cultural Exchange of Japan, is a long-time educational partner of A.C.E.
 We welcome the Mie students and Ms. Yamashita during their time with A.C.E.